Gunman went back to class after shooting fellow student near California school

 "This is becoming routine.
 It's part of the culture now.
 These kids are also victims," she said as she raced to the school.

-TV footage from a helicopter showed a boy or man being led away in handcuffs while students were taken out of a building and searched.

-Santa Rosa police, who are getting help from the FBI in the investigation, lifted the lockdown around 11:30 a.m. following a "thorough sweep" of the schools, saying on Twitter that "there is no threat."
+Santa Rosa police, who are getting help from the FBI in the investigation, lifted the lockdown around 11:30 a.m. following a "thorough sweep" of the schools.

 School district officials referred questions to police but tweeted that "students are safe."